 - Play in a group as well as individually

 - Help others

 - Take turns

 …plus more, all whilst in a safe, supervised environment.

 There are plenty of activities such as playing outside, colouring, or board games that help develop the fine motor skills (involved in small movements such as hands, feet and toes), and also the gross motor skills (involved in large movements such as crawling or running) of a child.

 Nursery Introduces Time Management

 When nursery time comes, long gone are the days where children can do whatever they please at any time (within reason)!
 Nursery helps children learn time management, as break time, lunchtime and play time are all introduced into their normal day.
 This also sets up the child’s ability to practise time management for later life, where they will need it much more!

 Nursery is a Good Environment to Begin Structured Learning

 For most children, nursery will be the first environment in which they are away from their parents or primary caregivers.
-This means it’s a time for anxiety with everyone involved.
-However, nursery is a much more comfortable and relaxed atmosphere compared to later learning.
-It should be a safe environment where children can go off and explore and not have to do anything they might not be ready for.
+This means it can be a time of anxiety and worry with everyone involved.
+Parental anxiety is a normal part of parenthood; you are not alone.
+Nursery is a much more comfortable and relaxed atmosphere compared to later learning.
+It should be a safe environment where children can go off and explore, and not have to do anything when they might not be quite ready.